faceyspacey/transition-group/README.md

 ### enterDuration: number
 ### leaveDuration: number
 ### appearDuration: number
+by supplying these, you can customize the duration length (in ms) of the individual transition

 ### enterDelay: number
 ### leaveDelay: number
 ### appearDelay: number
+by supplying these, you can customize the delay length (in ms) of the individual transition

 ### onAppear: Function
 ### onEnter: Function